Military Contributions of a Small Town

 So, this presentation is merely the start of a major project . . .

-Displaying or obtaining a copy of George's book
+Displaying or obtaining a copy of his book

 Peter and Barbara Bolton - Port Hope, Ontario